1,000+ Opportunities

 Additional Environmental Review Website Resources

-Based on current listing details, eligibility includes: Connecticut towns and cities with populations under 50,000; projects must benefit low and moderate-income persons, eliminate slum and blight, or address an urgent need.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Connecticut towns and cities with populations under 50,000; projects must benefit low and moderate-income persons, eliminate slum and blight, or address an urgent need.
+Confirm the full requirements in the official notice before applying.